Balochistan, Pakistan: Colonial

-In 1876, northern Baluchistan became one of the presidencies and provinces of British India in colonial India.
-During this time from the fall of the Durrani Empire in 1823, four princely states were recognised and reinforced in Balochistan: Makran, Kharan, Las Bela and Kalat.
-In 1876, Robert Sandeman negotiated the Treaty of Kalat, which brought the Khan's territories, including Kharan, Makran, and Las Bela, under British protection, even though they remained independent princely states.
-After the Second Afghan War was ended by the Treaty of Gandamak in May 1879, the Afghan Emir ceded the districts of Quetta, Pishin, Harnai, Sibi and Thal Chotiali to British control.
+In 1876, Baluchistan became one of the presidencies and provinces of British India, when Robert Sandeman negotiated the Treaty of Kalat, which brought the Khan of Kalat's territories, as well as the princely states of Makran, Kharan, and Las Bela, under British protection, even though they retained internal independence.
+After facing defeat in the Second Afghan War, the Afghan Emir ceded the districts of Quetta, Pishin, Harnai, and Sibi to the British under the terms of Treaty of Gandamak in May 1879.
 On 1 April 1883, the British took control of the Bolan Pass, south-east of Quetta, from the Khan of Kalat.
 In 1887, small additional areas of Balochistan were declared British territory.
-In 1893, Sir Mortimer Durand negotiated an agreement with the Amir of Afghanistan, Abdur Rahman Khan, to fix the Durand Line running from Chitral to Balochistan as the boundary between the Emirate of Afghanistan and British-controlled areas.
 Two devastating earthquakes occurred in Balochistan during British colonial rule: the 1935 Quetta earthquake, which devastated Quetta, and the 1945 Balochistan earthquake with its epicentre in the Makran region.
-During the time of the Indian independence movement, "three pro-Congress parties were still active in Balochistan's politics apart from Balochistan's Muslim League", such as the Anjuman-i-Watan Baluchistan, which favoured a united India and opposed its partition.